Melody-Lisa/roll-resin/README.md

 ### New Site Users

 - As a new site user, I would like to easily navigate to the main categories of products, so that I can see what the site offers.
-- As a new site user, I would like to see my purchase total at all times, so that I don't overspend.
+- As a new site user, I would like to see my purchase total, so that I don't overspend.
 - As a new site user, I would like to view the site's latest news, so that I can understand the company better.
 - As a new site user, I would like a clear and straightforward checkout process, so that I can finalize my purchase smoothly.
 - As a new site user, I would like to see social media icons prominently displayed, so that I can follow the company on my preferred platforms for updates.